bogdan0083/hyperskill-projects/README.md

 # Hyperskill Projects
-This repository contains all the projects I built on [Hyperskill Platform](https://hyperskill.org/) (so called "JetBrains Academy").
+This repository contains all the projects I built on [Hyperskill Platform](https://hyperskill.org/) (a.k.a "JetBrains Academy").

 On Hyperskill platform I usually create a simple PoC implementation of the project and then I refactor it here to make it slick: